designstem/projects/moiree/index.md

 | 1 1
 | 2 3

-Actually it is exactly like Wikipedia said.
-Let's go step by step
+Let's go step by step...

 # What we need to produce a moiré effect is: